Ways to SEO Infographics Like a Genius

 Step #3 Apply The 7-Second Homepage Test

-According to digital marketing expert, Ryan Deiss, if your site can answer the following 4 questions in 7 seconds, your homepage is well optimized for conversions.
+According to digital marketing expert Ryan Deiss, your homepage is well-optimized for conversions if your site can answer the following four questions in 7 seconds.

 Here are the questions your site needs to answer: